 There's a lot to think about when selling a business, but by following these steps it becomes easier to write a successful business-for-sale advertisement description.

 Ellie Coverdale, a writer for UK Writings and Essayroo, shares her marketing and sales tips with her audience.
 She is passionate about finding business strategies that work for small and large businesses alike.
-Ellie is also a tutor and article writer for the site Boom Essays.
+Ellie is also a tutor and article writer for Boom Essays.